Skip to content

 Putting Together a Spearfishing World Record Kit

 Freedive spearfishing has been around for decades.
-The organization that maintains the standards and the records is the International Underwater Spearfishing Association, IUSA for short.
+The organization that maintains standards and registrations for world records is the International Underwater Spearfishing Association, IUSA for short.
 This is the organization that maintains the rules for submission, weighing, and how you must land your fish for it to count as a spearfishing world record.
-We will be going over the basic rules and equipment necessary to submit a world record.
+In this article, we will be going over the basic rules and equipment necessary to submit a world record.

 Summarized Rules for Landing Your Fish

-Spearfishing world records fall into four categories.
-Men’s Speargun, Men’s Polespear, Women’s Speargun, Women’s Polespear.
-These rules are obviously based on gender and the tool used to take the fish.
-Divers follow specific requirements in order for a fish to be considered for a world record.
+Spearfishing world records fall into four categories: men’s speargun, men’s polespear, women’s speargun, and women’s polespear.
+These rules are based on gender and the tool used to take the fish.
+In addition to category restrictions, divers must follow specific requirements in order for a fish to be considered for a world record.

 Equipment and Action Restrictions

 The first rule is that the fish must be shot and retrieved exclusively while freediving.
-You cannot use artificial means of breathing such as scuba, Hooka, bail outs cannot be used in any part of the taking of a fish.
+You cannot use artificial means of breathing such as scuba, hooka, or bail outs in any part of the taking of a fish (including recovery).
 You are technically allowed to get out of the water to get additional equipment from a boat or on shore.
-With that said you need to get back in the water where you left it.
-No short cuts to the fish allowed.
+With that said, you need to get back in the water where you left it.
+No short cuts to the fish are allowed.
 The only help you can get from another diver is to receive an unloaded speargun.
 The diver that shot the fish then needs to load the speargun themselves for a secondary shot on the fish.
-You can to use chum and flashers.
-You need to declare the use of chum during the narration in your application.
+You can to use chum and flashers, but you need to declare the use of chum during the narration in your application.
 No powerheads are allowed to be used to subdue the fish.

 Fish Conditions